-- If included, a phone module permits you to access the system via a touch-tone phone, either on-premises or by calling-in when away. - You can receive synthesized voice messages over the telephone regarding the status of the security system. - You can arm and disarm the system and perform most function commands remotely via the telephone, with voice confirmation provided after each command entry. - Complete information regarding the use of this feature is provided in a separate manual entitled "Phone Access User's Guide" that is supplied with the voice module.
+- If included, a phone module permits you to access the system via a touch-tone phone, either on-premises or by call-in when away. - When you call in, the phone module announces system status over the telephone, and you can arm/disarm the system and perform most function commands remotely using the telephone keys. - Complete information for using these features is provided with the voice module.

-System Overview (Continued)
+System Overview (cont'd)